50 of the Unhealthiest Foods at the Supermarket

 “These popular kid treats are only 200 calories, but that doesn’t mean they’re good for you,” says Hamo.
 “There’s no protein, and they’re mostly made up of sugar and fat.
 They’re also full of food coloring, palm oil, and high fructose corn syrup—all things you want to avoid.
 There’s no real fruit here, and all the carbs come from added sugars and refined flour.”
 That’s also why you should probably stop eating these 15 other breakfast foods.

 The problem with dried fruit is that while it does have nutrients, it’s also loaded with calories and sugar and very easy to overeat.
 What’s worse, many packaged dried fruits have added sugar—out of the 40g of carbs in one serving, 29 are sugar!
+(Make sure to check the label for added sugar which should be listed.)
 Fresh fruit will always be the best choice, but if you must have the dried kind, opt for the no-sugar-added kind.
-Navitas Organics makes a number of better alternatives, or try a That’s it bar, each of which is made with nothing more than two servings of whole fruit.
+Navitas Organics makes a number of better alternatives, or try a That’s it. bar, each of which is made with nothing more than two servings of whole fruit.

 Bottled peach tea